BillSchultzOES/oes-sop-public/README.md

 Open the sop.Rproj file in RStudio.
 There should be a "Build" tab in the same pane as the "Environment" tab.
 Under "Build Book" in this tab, click on `bookdown::gitbook`, which is the format we're currently using.

+You might occasionally see an error in the build panel indicating that the build failed because it couldn't load a package that you aren't even using anymore (i.e., removed from the `renv` environment for this project).
+Try deleting the contents of the "OES_SOP_cache" directory and building again.
+This can happen sometimes when a chunk is "cached" (i.e., output saved to produce again later without re-running it) while some package is available, but then the book is re-built later when the package has been removed.

 # Making the book available online

 This book is hosted online via Github Pages, specifically displaying the version of the book compiled in the "docs" folder (see [the instructions here](https://bookdown.org/yihui/bookdown/github.html)).